locationtech/udig-platform/docs/user/en/Catalog Preferences.rst

    saved between sessions.
 The data is not saved, however, only the feature type definition and the entry in the catalog.

-   -  Example: If a user creates a new FeatureType via the **Layer > Create** menu item a layer is typically added to the open map and an entry is added to the catalog.
+   -  Example: If a user creates a new FeatureType via the :menuselection:`Layer --> Create` menu item a layer is typically added to the open map and an entry is added to the catalog.
 If this preference is not checked the entry will be removed from the catalog on shutdown.